timescale/docs/migrate/pg-dump-and-restore.md

 Before you begin, ensure that you have:

 - Installed the PostgreSQL client libraries on the machine that you will perform the migration from.
 You will need `pg_dump` and `psql`.
-- [Created a database service in Timescale].
+- [Created a database service in Timescale][created-a-database-service-in-timescale].
 - Checked that all PostgreSQL extensions you use are available on Timescale.
 For more information, see the [list of compatible extensions].
 - Checked that the version of PostgreSQL in your target database is greater than or equal to that of the source database.